MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

     ![Duplicate button](media/edit-duplicate.PNG "Duplicate button")

-## Place tethers
+## Add a dotted line to link your Step cards to the work area
-You’ll typically place a tether for each Step card when you place your holograms.
-A tether visually links a Step card to the area where the operator needs to focus.
-It helps the operator find the content or understand what they’re supposed to be looking at in the real world.
+You can add a dotted line (a *tether*) to link your Step cards to the areas where the work is done.
+These dotted lines show the operator where to focus.

 ![Holographic tether](media/tether-example.PNG "Holographic tether")

-To place a tether:
+To place a dotted line:

-1. Tap and hold the “tether ball” below the Step card.
+1. Tap and hold the gem below the Step card.

-2. Place it in the real-world location that you want.
+2. Drag it to the real-world location that you want.

     ![Place a tether](media/place-tether.PNG "Place a tether")

-### Best practices for tethers
+### Best practices for dotted lines

-- Tether placement isn’t exact, so if you’re connecting a tether to a 3D object from the 3D toolkit, place the tether in the general area, and then place the 3D object (a number, for example) at the end of the tether.
+- Placement isn’t exact, so if you’re connecting a dotted line to a 3D object from the 3D toolkit, place the dotted line in the general area, and then place the 3D object (a number, for example) at the end of the dotted line.

 ## What's next?